jphruska/Seteophaga_gracia_phylogeography/roh/rohan_readme.md

 for i in `ls *.recode.vcf` ; do grep -v "#" $i >> setophaga_6.vcf ; done

 c. run VCFTools to estimate TS:TV ratio.
 Start with a bin size of 1000 bp.
-Then do a bin size of 10000 bp
+Then do a bin size of 10000 bp.

 Both estimates of the TsTV ratio were congruent (1.971).